 Mixed media installation

-Imperata cylindrica grass, iron artifacts from the evolution steps, HD–video, glass, wood
+Imperata cylindrica grass, iron artefacts from the evolution steps, HD–video

 Developed with the support of Production Network for Electronic Art (PNEK), V2_ Institute for the Unstable Media and the Arts Council Norway.

 Special thanks to Linda Tulldahl, Silvia Czaia and Antonio Serrano, Laboratory Services International, Eric Hulsman, Thijs van de Manakker, Marnix de Nijs, Eva Brita Åkerlund and Odd B. Gaustad at Rolls-Royce Bergen Foundry and Toni Bogdanoff and Esbjörn Ollas of the School of Engineering

 While “green mining” aims for a more ecological approach to mining metals, The Iron Ring explores how contaminated mining grounds may benefit from the mining of metals.
 For 'The Iron Ring',

 24 kg of iron-tainted grass was removed from contaminated mining grounds and transformed into a ring of 2 g metallic iron.